Karagiannis/Karagiannis.github.io/_posts/2015-11-13-Pre-compiled_CSS.md

   The first thing to notice is the pure ugliness of the concept of psudoclasses.
-Note the div of navmenues is used for the first time, and it is for the usage of displaying the global nav, but know as a block, the pseudoclass target refers only to the primitive that is written * d i r e c t l y** u n d e r* #navMenus in the HTML-code which is
+Note the div of navmenues is used for the first time, and it is for the usage of displaying the global nav, but know as a block, the pseudoclass target refers only to the primitive that is written <bold> d i r e c t l y  u n d e r</bold> #navMenus in the HTML-code which is
   <code><ul id="globalnav"></code>.
-  If you don't understand that this is as bad as using goto-constructs or as bad and ugly as extensive use of global variables, or as bad as designing a programming languages that dpendeds on the amount of tabs or spaces trailing a statement.
+  If you don't understand that this is as bad as using goto-constructs or as bad and ugly as extensive use of global variables, or as bad as designing a programming languages that dependeds on the amount of tabs or spaces trailing a statement.
-  You just don't do these ugly things.
+  You simply just don't do these ugly things.
-  If you don't get it then something is missing in your CS-education, or you have no sense of what is beautiful in programming code.
+  If you don't get it, then something is missing in your CS-education, or you have no sense of what is beautiful in programming code.

-  For me this is a an unmistaken sign of sloppiness, laziness, lack of care for details, lack of love to the art of programming, and absolutely no sense of pride in ones work.
+  For me, this is a an unmistaken sign of sloppiness, laziness, lack of care for details, lack of love to the art of programming, and absolutely no sense of pride in ones work.
   You just don't publish such rubbish, something that ugly and bad as the above structure, without having degenerated to someone who really prefers to do something else than programming.